marisarze/search_engine/README.md

 &emsp;"some words..", for this string the request id will be "request004" \
 &emsp;… \
 ] \
-● "result" – query search result.
+● **result** – query search result.
 If it evaluates to true, then at least one document was found for this query.
 If the result is false, then no documents were found.
 Then there are no other fields in the response to this request. \
-● "relevance" is included in the response if more than one document was found for the query.
+● **relevance** is included in the response if more than one document was found for the query.

 Next, there are correspondences between the response rating and the name of the id of the document in which the search was carried out:

-● "docid" is the ID of the document in which the response to the request was found.
+● **docid** is the ID of the document in which the response to the request was found.
 It is generated automatically when indexing all documents based on the order in which the documents are located in the files field in the config.json file.
 For example, if in the config.json the "files" field contains: \
 "files": [ \
 &emsp;"../resources/file001.txt", for this file docid will be 0 \
 &emsp;"../resources/file002.txt", for this file docid will be equal to 1 \
 &emsp;"../resources/file003.txt", for this file docid will be equal to 2 \
 &emsp;… \
 ] \
-● "rank" — rank or search rating.
+● **rank** — rank or search rating.
 This number indicates how good the document is for a given query.
 In the response, document id's are arranged in order of decreasing search ranking.